- SEEING HARVEY

 Harvey dropped an estimated 27 trillion gallons of water on the states of Texas and Louisiana, causing an estimated $190 billion in damages and taking the lives of 107 people.
 It will likely be remembered as the costliest storm in United States history.
 As the Gulf Coast enters another hurricane season, FotoFest looks back and considers what has been learned, how things have changed, and what, if anything, has improved.

 Working with partners, including the recently-established Houston Flood Museum, the Houston Chronicle newspaper, the Center for Public History at the University of Houston, and the Severe Storm Prediction, Education, & Evacuation from Disasters (SSPEED) Center at Rice University, FotoFest is staging a number of public programs to encourage discussion on how the region collectively dealt with the events, and how the people, the city, state, and federal governments are preparing for future storms.
 Dates for the public programs will be announced as they are confirmed.

-Concurrent with the SEEING HARVEY exhibition, FotoFest presents DELUGE, a video installation, recovered artifacts, and striking images of Houston flood survivors and their environs by international photographer Gideon Mendel.
+SEEING HARVEY is exhibited concurrently with the exhibition DELUGE, a video installation, recovered artifacts, and striking images of Houston flood survivors, and their environs, by international photographer Gideon Mendel.

 Flooding and the Future of Houston and Documenting Harvey

 4747 Southwest Freeway, Houston, TX 77047